lawseff/learning-notes/talks/2024-06-27_microservices-simplify-work-or-not.md

 **Ideal** microservices: isolated; persistence is also isolated

-Documentation required on how the system works for newcomers (compared to an easier onboarding to a monolith project)
+Documentation required on how the system works for newcomers (compared to easier onboarding to a monolith project)

 Database triggers / procedures: good or bad?
 Seems to hard to maintain / migrate